-Eligibility for the Food Stamp Program is based on current policy and regulations.
+Eligibility for SNAP (formerly Food Stamp Program) is based on current policy and regulations.
 Some of these regulations state as follows: When at least one assistance group member is elderly or disabled as specified in Section 12.15, B, eligibility is determined by comparing the countable income to the maximum net monthly income found in Appendix A. To determine the coupon allotment, find the countable income and the number in the assistance group in Appendix C. (West Virginia Income Maintenance Manual Chapter 10.4)

-Based on information submitted at the hearing, the Department's proposal to reduce your Food Stamp allotment is correct.
+Based on information submitted at the hearing, the Department has correctly calculated your SNAP allotment.

-It is the decision of the State Hearing Officer to uphold the proposal of the Department to decrease your Food Stamp benefits.
+It is the decision of the State Hearing Officer to uphold the proposal of the Department to decrease your SNAP benefits.